Rejection is a fact of life. Especially the writing life. As one crusty publishing veteran said:

 “Welcome to the industry that will break your heart.”

 I admire writers.
-You put your souls on paper and send them to strangers and pray for acceptance.
+You put your souls on a few pages and send them to strangers and pray for acceptance.
 How do you do that, day in and day out…for your entire career?
 And then, how do you maintain any sort of sanity and dignity in the process?
-In a small way I have the same emotion after posting this blog.
-(Will I get criticized?
-Did I embarrass myself?
-Did I offend someone?
-Did I create a new “frenemy.”)

-Some claim that the day their book hits the shelves they no longer have to worry about rejection because they are now a Published Author.
+Some claim that the day their book hits the shelves or is posted on Amazon.com they no longer have to worry about rejection because they are now a Published Author.

 When an agent says no with a rejection letter that turns out to be a standard form letter.
 Is that bad?
 Hardly.

 As an agent I receive dozens of unsolicited proposals each week.
 The standard letter is a practical necessity.
 When possible we try to add a personal comment of some sort, but it is rare.
 When you receive something specific from an agent or an editor in a rejection letter treasure it like gold.
 There is no obligation for them to say anything at all in reply to you.